tinbusiness-work/-SeleniumWebdriver-Ecommerce-project/README.md

 1. Go to http://live.techpanda.org/

-2. Click on �MOBILE� menu
+2. Click on -> MOBILE -> menu

-3. In mobile products list , click on �Add To Compare� for 2 mobiles (Sony Xperia & Iphone)
+3. In mobile products list , click on -> Add To Compare -> for 2 mobiles (Sony Xperia & Iphone)

-4. Click on �COMPARE� button.
+4. Click on -> COMPARE button.
 A popup window opens

 5. Verify the pop-up window and check that the products are reflected in it